Ousmane Diakité: Club career

 On 4 January 2022, Diakité's loan to Swiss club St. Gallen was terminated early to allow him to return to Red Bull and continue his rehabilitation there, after he suffered a serious knee injury in a St. Gallen game in December.

 On 1 February 2023, Diakité joined Hartberg on a permanent deal, signing a contract until the summer of 2024.

+On 27 June 2024, Diakité agreed to join Championship side West Bromwich Albion on a two-year deal with the option for a further season.
+On 10 August, he made his debut for the club, as a substitute, in a 3-1 win against QPR in the league.

 National team

 With the Malian U17 he became runner-up in the world championships 2015.
 In 2017 he played his first match for the U20 national team.